memphis242/FrequencySensorEmulator/Hardware/Requirements/HardwareRequirements.md

    b. a 0.1" pin header
    c. a 0.1" socket header
    d. two banana plug receptacles
-1. `HRD_03`: The device shall be powered by a standard ANSI 1604A 9V alkaline battery.
+1. `HRD_03`: The device shall be powered by a single standard ANSI 1604A (IEC 6LR61) 9V alkaline battery.
 1. `HRD_04`: (FUTURE) The device shall support being powered via USB C.
 1. `HRD_05`: The device shall have a 3V backup 2032 battery to support graceful shutdown.
 1. `HRD_06`: The display shall have 10mm bevels above and below it.